Header Graphic

 Saturday, February 2nd, 2008

-Inspections of the entire aircraft and parts of it are required and 1 or 2 year intervals.
+Inspections of the entire aircraft and parts of it are required at 1 or 2 year intervals.
 In addition, ADs, service buletins, or manufacturers specifications may require inspection or replacement of parts at certain intervals.
-This article covers life limited parts.
+The following list is not necessarily complete.
+Annual Inspection FAR §91.409 requires an inspection every 12 months, specifically … no […]

 Pre-takeoff Checklists